Jobseeker's Benefit

 Jobseeker's Benefit and work

-Where a Jobseeker's Benefit recipient is working for part of a week, their entitlement will be based on a 5-day payment week.
-This means that for each day that a person is employed, 1/5th of the normal rate of Jobseeker's Benefit is deducted.
-If they get part-time work for 2 days, they will get 3/5ths of the normal Jobseeker's Benefit for that week and if they get part-time work for 3 days, they will get 2/5ths of the normal rate of Jobseeker’s Benefit for the week.
+If you’re getting Jobseeker's Benefit and you work part-time during the week, your payment is based on a 5-day payment week.
+This means that for each day you work, 1/5th of the normal rate of Jobseeker's Benefit is deducted.
+If you work part-time for 2 days, you will get 3/5ths of the normal Jobseeker's Benefit for that week, and if you work part-time for 3 days, you will get 2/5ths of the normal rate of Jobseeker’s Benefit for the week.
 You must still be unemployed for at least 4 days out of 7 to claim Jobseeker's Benefit.

 Loss of employment

-You must have suffered a substantial loss of employment in any period of 7 consecutive days to be eligible for Jobseeker's Benefit, (casual workers and retained firefighters with no other employment are exempt from this rule).
+You must have suffered a substantial loss of employment in any period of 7 consecutive days to qualify for Jobseeker's Benefit.
 This means that you must have lost at least one day's employment and, as a result of this loss, be unemployed for at least 4 days out of 7.
 Your earnings must also have been reduced because of the loss of employment.

 Pregnancy and Jobseeker's Benefit

 There are some exceptions to the rules for pregnant women around the time of birth.
-You can read more in our document about pregnancy and social welfare payments.
+You can read more in our page about pregnancy and social welfare payments.

 Social insurance (PRSI) contributions